PrincetonUniversity/SPEC/compilation_instructions.md

 dependency conflicts.

-Control over the installation can be had by editing `cmake_config.json`, to guide CMAKE to the right compilers and BLAS vendor.
+Control over the installation can be had by editing `cmake_config.json`, to guide CMake to the right compilers etc.
-Configurations for different machines are stored in ${SPEC_ROOT}/cmake_machines, to use these, link them to cmake_config.json: `ln -s cmake_config cmake_machines/<config_file.json>`
+Configurations for different machines are stored in `${SPEC_ROOT}/cmake_machines`, to use these, link them to cmake_config.json: `ln -s cmake_config cmake_machines/<config_file.json>`

 >[!TIP]
 >install as much as possible in your environment using the `conda` command,
->only use 'pip' at the very end for the last packages not in conda.
+>only use 'pip' at the very end for the last packages.
 >if you have not added the `conda-forge` channel do so by
 >`conda config --add channels conda-forge`